 So, with perspective, 4 stars is a really good rating for me.

-In Tear Me Apart, there are a lot of moving parts and some of it required a gleeful suspension of disbelief that doesn’t come easily to me, because even in the world of make-believe, I’m still looking for the basics to make a kind of logical sense.
-I want things to be thought through.
-Even if we’re talking about dragons and wizards.
+In Tear Me Apart, there are a lot of moving parts that required a gleeful suspension of disbelief which doesn’t come easily to me because even in the world of make-believe, I’m still looking for the basics to make a kind of logical sense.
+I want things to be thought through, even if we’re talking about dragons and wizards.